-Carbon bikes are stiffer and lighter than other frame materials, making them the best-performing bikes of this lot.
+Carbon bikes are stiffer and lighter than other bike frame materials, making them the best-performing bikes of this lot.
 They are also more aerodynamic than other frames due to their molded carbon fiber layup.

 On the flip side, carbon bike frames are quite pricy and can break more easily than other frames.
 A simple crack in a carbon bike can ruin the entire frame.
 Make sure to get good insurance on your carbon fiber road bike.